Date Thesis Awarded

 Keywords: relational mobility, environmental stability, social networking strategies, socio-ecological factors, strength of weak ties, computer modeling

 Vasishta, Angela, "Understanding Ideal Social Networking Strategies Based on Relational Mobility and Environmental Stability" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1731.